shorokatwa14/E-commerce-Data-Pipeline/README.md

-# E-commerce Data Pipeline with PySpark
+# Batch and Streaming E-commerce Data Pipeline with PySpark

 ## Overview
 This project demonstrates a PySpark-based data pipeline for batch and real-time processing of e-commerce data, including data ingestion, cleaning, transformation, analysis, and visualization.